Facebook pixel Clinical Education Updates at Pepperdine Law School Skip to main content

 This year the Community Justice Clinic continued its service to nonprofits, NGOs, and community organizations devoted to human rights, economic development, and social justice in the US and abroad.
 The Clinic's mission is to empower its clients for creative, resilient, useful work as they promote human dignity and just, loving communities.

-The clinic has represented churches, synagogues, farms, peacemakers, gardeners, social workers, teachers, physicians, artists and organizers devoted to their neighbors and neighborhoods.
+The clinic has represented nonprofits, farms, peacemakers, gardeners, teachers, physicians, artists, and organizers devoted to their neighbors and neighborhoods.
 For example, CJC students counseled a new nonprofit developing pathways and mentorship for underserved students in Los Angeles to translate artistic talent into design careers.
-They have advocated for a community organization providing dignified, safe work for migrant day-laborers in Malibu.
+They have advised a nonprofit providing pro bono mediation services in small claims court.
+They have worked with local-led NGOs advancing economic development in Uganda, Ghana, and The Gambia.
+They have served nonprofits devoted to women's health and justice in maternal medicine.
+They have advocated for a community organization providing dignified, safe work for migrant day-laborers.
+They have counseled after-school programs and community organizations devoted to access to education and social mobility.
 Students have prepared trademark applications for a nonprofit publishing house that is amplifying writers from often marginalized communities.
-The clinic is working with an NGO in Delhi, India, to advance restorative justice and law reforms to promote the dignity of victims of sexual abuse and exploitation.
 Students are working with other partners to research human rights laws and government benefits for victims of human trafficking.

 Students and clients in the Community Justice Clinic work and learn with professionalism, creativity, and passion for justice.